redis/redis-py/docs/opentelemetry.rst

 Uptrace
 -------

-Uptrace is an `open-source APM <https://uptrace.dev/get/open-source-apm.html>`_ that supports distributed tracing, metrics, and logs.
+Uptrace is an `open source APM <https://uptrace.dev/get/open-source-apm.html>`_ that supports distributed tracing, metrics, and logs.
 You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.

 You can use Uptrace to monitor redis-py using this `GitHub example <https://github.com/redis/redis-py/tree/master/docs/examples/opentelemetry>`_ as a starting point.